Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 developed, hiding configuration and transaction processing flows from application developers.

-The main idea behind it is that *fabric-xmlcall* is an service, which can be used to invoke chaincode using more descriptive arguments, rather than raw byte string.
-Currently xmlcall supports XML-encoded requests on input and generates XML-encoded results as well.
+The main idea behind it is that * xmlcall* is a service, which can be used to invoke chaincode using more descriptive arguments, rather than raw byte string.
+Currently *xmlcall* supports XML-encoded requests on input and generates XML-encoded results as well.

-Note that *fabric-xmlcall* provides platform-neutral interface, and might be ported to other blockchains in the future.
+Note that * xmlcall* provides platform-neutral interface, and might be ported to other blockchains in the future.

 Implementation information
 --------------------------